This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add the egg yolk, molasses, and vanilla to the mixture, and continue beating until these ingredients are thoroughly combined.
+- Mix in the egg yolk, molasses, and vanilla until the ingredients are fully blended.

-- In a different, smaller bowl, mix together the flour, ginger, cinnamon, baking soda, and cloves.
+- In a separate small bowl, whisk together the flour, ginger, cinnamon, baking soda, and cloves.

-- Gradually incorporate the dry ingredients into the wet mixture of butter, sugar, and molasses.
-Mix at a low speed until a dough begins to form.
+- Gradually add the dry ingredients to the wet mixture, beating on low speed until a dough forms.

-- Wrap the dough tightly using either plastic wrap or aluminum foil and chill it in the refrigerator for 20 minutes.
+- Wrap the dough in plastic wrap and refrigerate for 20 minutes.

 - Preheat your oven to 350°F (177°C).
-Meanwhile, line a baking sheet with parchment paper or a silicone baking mat and set it aside.
+Line a baking sheet with parchment paper or a silicone baking mat and set it aside.

-- Roll each dough ball in granulated sugar, then place them on the prepared baking sheet, ensuring they are spaced 2 to 3 inches apart.
+- Roll each ball in granulated sugar and place them on the prepared baking sheet, leaving 2 to 3 inches between each cookie.

-- Bake the cookies for 8-10 minutes, or until the edges are set.
-After baking, let the cookies cool on the baking sheet for 5 minutes, then transfer them to a wire rack to cool completely.
+- Bake the cookies for 8–10 minutes, or until the edges are set.
+Let them cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.

 Notes